 The Company reviews its long-lived assets for impairment at least annually or when the Company determines a triggering event has occurred.
-When a triggering event has occurred, each impairment test is based on a comparison of the future expected undiscounted cash flow to the recorded value of the asset is less than the undiscounted cash flow, the asset is written down to its estimated fair value.
+When a triggering event has occurred, each impairment test is based on a comparison of the future expected undiscounted cash flow to the recorded value of the asset.
+If the recorded value of the asset is less than the undiscounted cash flow, the asset is written down to its estimated fair value.
 No impairments were recorded for the three months ended March 31, 2021 and 2020.